coinbase/nft-dapp-starter-kit/README.md

 ## Prerequisites for Development

-1. Rinkeby API URL (Alchemy or Infura Recommended)
+1. API URL for testnet and mainnet ([Alchemy](https://dashboard.alchemyapi.io/) Recommended)
-2. Mainnet API URL (Alchemy or Infura Recommended)
-3. Wallet (both Private Key and Public Key)
+2. Wallet to create a new wallet and retrieve private and public key ([Coinbase Wallet](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en) Recommended)
+3. Etherscan API Key for contract verification ([link to Etherscan](https://etherscan.io/))

 ## Step 1: Smart Contracts

-To set up your smart contracts and interact with them via Hardhat go to [`/smart-contracts`](smart-contracts).
+To set up and deploy your NFT smart contract and interact with them via Hardhat go to [`/smart-contracts`](smart-contracts).

+## Step 2: Frontend

+To set up and deploy your own minting dapp UI go to [`/frontend`](frontend)

-## Step 2: Metadata / Assets
+## Step 3: Metadata / Assets

 To learn more about token metadata and generate your own metadata, go to [`/metadata`](metadata).

 To learn more about creating generative artwork with layers, go to [`/assets`](assets).

-## Step 3: Frontend

-To set up your own minting Dapp UI go to [`/frontend`](frontend)

 ## Questions?